 Prior to Covid-19, the border between Malaysia and Singapore was among the world’s busiest.
 There were over 29,000 flights between the two countries annually as well as 300,000 daily land crossings.

-As of August 17th, Malaysia and Singapore entered into a Reciprocal Green Lane (RGL) agreement which allowscertain types of groups to travel between these 2 countries.
+On August 17, Malaysia and Singapore entered into a Reciprocal Green Lane (RGL) agreement which allows certain types of groups to travel between these 2 countries.
 Find out more & apply here.

 This allows short term travel of up to 2 weeks for the citizens of these two nations.
 Those traveling will still be under strict health monitoring rules.

-Since March, tourism has been restricted into Malaysia with a government ordered Movement Control Order (MCO) in place.
+Since March, 2020 tourism has been restricted in Malaysia with a government ordered Movement Control Order (MCO) in place.
 General tourism is still not possible, but as of July 1st medical tourists were allowed.

 In addition, a few other foreigners are being allowed to enter.
 These include foreign spouses and dependents and a few select workers in high management positions.
 These arrivals must follow the same strict entry rules as medical tourists.

-The Malaysian government is still negotiating with Singapore to reopen borders fully for daily commuters but as there are huge spikes in COVID infections, full reopening of the border as well as the international border is being delayed indefinitely.
-(Source: asia.nikkei.com)
+The Malaysian government is still negotiating with Singapore to reopen borders fully for daily commuters but as there are huge spikes in COVID infections, fully reopening of the border as well as allowing regular international tourists in is being delayed indefinitely.
+(Source: asia.nikkei.com).

 Malaysia imposed a strict quarantine policy that included asymptomatic patients.
 Anyone who came into close contact with a confirmed coronavirus patient was subject to being hospitalized.
 It also imposed mass testing early on, particularly in high-risk areas.
 Currently nationwide testing capacity stands at 20,000 tests per day.